Undergraduate Certificate in Archaeology

 The classroom sessions provide the foundation for the practical elements of the course, which are:

-• workshops, in which you will investigate artefacts and environmental evidence
+• lectures and seminars, in which you will investigate artefacts and environmental evidence;

-• fieldwork sessions, in which you start to learn essential practical skills in survey and excavation
+• field and workshop sessions, in which you start to learn methods and practical skills;

 • field trips, on which you will investigate sites and landscapes.